 Report Report Title Rec.
 No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/4 NEX of Cooperation Projects 6 The General Assembly in the context of its next review on the Triennial Comprehensive Policy Review (Sixty-fifth session) and legislative bodies of corresponding organizations should assist recipient governments in strengthening their capacity in the accounting and audit field, through focused training, as required, to enable them to match the international standards.
-L Enhanced efficiency Under consideration 2008/4 NEX of Cooperation Projects 8 The executive heads of the United Nations system organizations should give priority to strengthening national evaluation capacities in recipient countries and establish a follow-up process for National Execution evaluation reports in order to ascertain the implementation of the findings and recommendations contained in the evaluation reports.
-E Enhanced efficiency Accepted In progress 2008/4 NEX of Cooperation Projects 9 The executive heads of the United Nations system organizations should submit proposals to their legislative bodies to further simplify and harmonize the rules and procedures governing National Execution through the Chief Executives Board for Coordination to ensure coherence among the United Nations system organizations at the headquarters and field levels.
-E Enhanced effectiveness Accepted Partially WFP is working in pilot countries to implement harmonized programmes a funding.
+L Enhanced efficiency Under consideration Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
+2008/4 NEX of Cooperation Projects 8 The executive heads of the United Nations system organizations should give priority to strengthening national evaluation capacities in recipient countries and establish a follow-up process for National Execution evaluation reports in order to ascertain the implementation of the findings and recommendations contained in the evaluation reports.
+E Enhanced efficiency Accepted In progress No 2008/4 NEX of Cooperation Projects 9 The executive heads of the United Nations system organizations should submit proposals to their legislative bodies to further simplify and harmonize the rules and procedures governing National Execution through the Chief Executives Board for Coordination to ensure coherence among the United Nations system organizations at the headquarters and field levels.
+E Enhanced effectiveness Accepted In progress Partially WFP is working in pilot countries to implement harmonized programmes and funding.

 Report Report Title Rec.
 No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/4 NEX of Cooperation Projects 11 The executive heads of the United Nations system organizations should share and disseminate lessons learned and best practices of NEX programmes and projects to all the United Nations system organizations within the framework of the Chief Executives Board for Coordination, including the High-Level Committee on Management, the High-Level Committee on Programmes and the United Nations Development Group with the view to improving NEX implementation and practices.
 E Dissemination of best practices Under consideration 2008/5 Review of Information and Communi- cations Technology (ICT) Hosting Services 1 The executive heads of the United Nations system organizations should work with the HLCM towards defining a consistent method of recording ICT expenditures/costs to facilitate cost-benefit analysis of ICT services.
-E Enhanced effectiveness Accepted Implemented Facilitates harmoni- zation of common services when implemen- ting Deliver as One shared services.
-As part of the HLCM's ICT Network, WFP is cooperating in the definition of system-wic standards.
-2008/5 Review of ICT Hosting Services 2 The executive heads of the United Nations system organizations should ensure that a strength, weakness, opportunity and threat (SWOT) analysis be undertaken prior to selecting a particular ICT hosting service. Е Other Accepted Implemented More compre- hensive and business- aligned ICT projects.
-WFP's ICT business cases already include a SWOT analysis for all significant ICT initiatives.
+E Enhanced effectiveness Accepted Implemented Yes As part of the HLCM's IC network, WFP is coopera the definition of system-w standards.
+This facilitates harmonization of common services when implement Deliver as One shared se 2008/5 Review of ICT Hosting Services 2 The executive heads of the United Nations system organizations should ensure that a strength, weakness, opportunity and threat (SWOT) analysis be undertaken prior to selecting a particular ICT hosting service.
+E Other Accepted Implemented Yes WFP's ICT business cas already include a SWOT for all significant ICT initia This has led to more comprehensive and business-aligned ICT pro